c-blake/thes/README.md

 synonym), **defined** ("absorb" has synonyms, but "amuse" is not one of them), and **undefined** ("recreate" has no synonym list in Moby).

-`thes -h` gives a full list of CLI options/behavior, but as one example, you can do `thes -pg-1 divert|awk 'length<=4'` to see only short synonyms of "divert".
+`thes -h` gives a full list of CLI options/behavior.
+You can `thes -pg-1 divert|awk length\<5` to see only short synonyms of "divert", for example.

 Deeper Analysis
 ---------------